 Publication Date: July 1, 2012

-Mildred Dunlap is a generous and loving soul, but in the eyes of the townsfolk, already has one strike against her—in the tradition of her father before her, she doesn’t go to church.
+In The Persecution of Mildred Dunlap by Paulette Mahurin, Mildred Dunlap is a generous and loving soul, but in the eyes of the townsfolk, already has one strike against her—in the tradition of her father before her, she doesn’t go to church.
 When news of Oscar Wilde’s conviction in England hits little Red River Pass, Nevada, she discovers that she might have something else to fear.
 Edra, known to all as Mildred’s cousin, is actually her life partner.
 With the townsfolk calling for Wilde’s blood, what will happen if they find out about her?
 She has a plan to ward off the busybodies but can she pull it off or, in the end, will everything be made worse?

 Paulette Mahurin, a nurse, conceived this story from a writing exercise done for a class in which the writers has to choose a picture and write a ten-minute-mystery based on the picture.
 Her picture depicted two women huddled together, and she envisioned them as Mildred and her partner, Edra.
-I wonder, if at the time, she realized how that idea would develop and become the profound and impactful novel that is The Persecution of Mildred Dunlap.
+I wonder if, at the time, she realized how that idea would develop and become the profound and impactful novel that is The Persecution of Mildred Dunlap.

-Set in 1895, the novel has a real feeling of history though the themes carry over into today.
+Set in 1895, the novel has a real feeling of history, though the themes carry over into today.
 Mildred and Edra are good people who are happy and confident in who they are together and fear not what others think of them but what they might do because of those thoughts.
 An overlying theme is that the crueler townsfolk (Josie) aren’t happy unless everyone is living exactly as they believe they should live.

 Mahurin’s characters are extremely well rounded.
 When we meet Gus, the shopkeeper, we are told that he is kind and friendly and loves what he does but that he has secrets.
 When we meet Josie we know that she is bitter in a way that most people can’t stomach and that she shares his misery with everyone around her.
-At first blush, Josie may seem a bit much in her hate of everyone—even those who are friends—but, as with people in daily life, it soon becomes evident that her vitriol is about herself and not anyone else.
+At first blush, Josie may seem a bit much in her hate of everyone — even those who are friends—but, as with people in daily life, it soon becomes evident that her vitriol is about herself and not anyone else.

 We meet Charley as he watches his beloved wife waste away from cancer.
 Because of his deep love for his wife, he becomes the center of Mildred’s plan.
 She will feign interest in him and he will never reciprocate because of the depths of grief he’s experiencing.
 Mildred may not be attractive, but she’s kind and in a time when he needs kindness, Charley reacts to her caring spirit.
 To some degree, Charley stands for the reader.
 He’s questioning his life and its purpose so what do you do when you don’t philosophically agree with the person who is filling a deep void in your life?
 Do you cheat yourself out of the friendship and join the naysayers or do you react to the good in them?